 The mystery does not come from the inexplicable and mystic power of AI.
 It comes from the lack of transparency in the way in which data analytics systems are applied to and transforming our everyday lives.
 We are basically made numb by obscurity.

 Artificial intelligence, personalization algorithms, cognitive computing, machine learning systems, what ever you choose to call it, are not science fiction, they are different types and forms of data analysis, data profiling and prediction.
 They learn by data and evolve by data.
 They are quantifiable and designed programmes.
 They don’t have a mystic access to people’s inner selves.
 They have gained access to our inner selves by retrieving and processing our very concrete digital data (location, communication, meta data etc.) when we use every day technologies and digital services.

 And they are economy.
 We have an evolving type of economy based on designed systems that are trained by data to find patterns in data, create profiles, predict and respond to data – make meaning out of data and transform it into value.

 Some have called this the Algorithm Economy.
 Because it is the data analytics systems that are the actual value makers.
-They are the recipes of successful businesses and they are of course based on subjective assumptions, perhaps even biases, and interests – commercial, governmental, scientific and so on.
+They are the recipes of successful businesses and they are of course based on subjective assumptions, biases, and interests – commercial, governmental, scientific and so on.
+The industry giants of consumer tech knows this.
+They are all investing heavily in AI.
+Facebook, Google, Amazon, IBM, etc..
+Opening new research departments, hiring AI, data analytics and machine learning staff in manyfold, and dedicating large quantities of their budgets in the area.
 But the people the systems act on don’t.
 There is a total lack of transparency in the proprietary value making data analytics systems.
 They are deployed invisibly.
 People have no access to them and no understanding of them and they have no remedies, developers and new businesses have no support in designing data ethical systems, and regulators are grappling in the dark for regulatory accountability tools to match the complexity of the digital age.

 An analytical approach to the data analytics economy